gilbertokalibra/coursera-getting-and-cleaning-data/README.md

 #How this Project works?

+1. You have to download a file called run_analysis.R and put it into your working directory.
+2. Load run_analysis.R into R Studio.
+For that you need just type source('./run_analysis.R').
+That does itself the following.
-1. Download the data source and put into a folder on your local drive.
-You'll have a "UCI HAR Dataset" folder.
+2.1.
+Download the data source and put into a folder on your working directory.
-2. Put run_analysis.R in the parent folder of "UCI HAR Dataset", then set it as your working directory using setwd() function in RStudio.
+2.2.
+Unzip the data source and Create a "UCI HAR Dataset" folder.
-3. Run source("run_analysis.R"), then it will generate a new file Result.txt in your working directory.
+3. It will generate a new, organized and tidy file called Result.txt into "UCI HAR Dataset" folder.